gardener/gardener/docs/concepts/resource-manager.md

    | `server`                                            | `2`   | `2`   | `2`       |

    - The replica count values can be overwritten by the `high-availability-config.resources.gardener.cloud/replicas` annotation.
-   - It does NOT mutate the replicas when
+   - It does NOT mutate the replicas when:
      - the replicas are already set to `0` (hibernation case), or
      - when the resource is scaled horizontally by `HorizontalPodAutoscaler` or `Hvpa`, and the current replica count is higher than what was computed above.